PyEllips/pyElli/paper/paper.md

 In addition, it is adaptable to various transmission and reflection experiments featuring spectral and polarization resolution.

 Various scientific fields use SE to determine the optical functions of materials and multiple-layer stacks often referred to simply as "optical constants" or "material parameters".
-The respective experimental "as-measured" SE data requires numerical analysis to deduce physically meaningful quantities.
+The experimental "as-measured" SE data requires numerical analysis to deduce physically meaningful quantities.
 Typical approaches apply transfer-matrix methods (TMM) [@tompkins2005; @WVASEguide].
 Here, an interaction matrix describes the optical response of each individual material layer.
 Determining the optical response of a multilayer system then requires matrix multiplication of the individual layers' matrices.